Zeeshan-1998/Book-Portal/README.md

 After this in Visual Studio Code go to backend folder and open index.js file and add your username and password in Database connection to connect backend with your PostgresSql database

-After install all packages Open PostgresSQL terminal or pg-admin GUI and create database named bookportal
+After installing all packages and setting up backend Open PostgresSQL terminal or pg-admin GUI and create database named bookportal

 Then in that database create a table named book with following entities: